-For authors reading their own pieces: please upload an mp3 file via our Submittable under the Arts/Photography category.
-Just type “n/a” in the cover letter field.
-The submission is free.
+For authors reading their own pieces: please upload a .wav, m4a, or mp3 file via Submittable as an attachment to your original submission.
 If you are new to recording yourself, please listen to your file carefully from beginning to end.
 If there are issues such as excess background noise or pops, we will ask you to rerecord it.
 For those just starting out, there are numerous resources online on how to maximize your sound quality, select equipment, and so forth.
 We regret that we don’t have the bandwidth to consult with each author individually about the audio process.

 Here are our basic specifications:

 - Allow .5-1 seconds of silence at the beginning of the file